atomisthq/docs/docs/developer/goal.md

+Goals are reusable parts of functionality used within a CI/CD context.
+Think of tasks like starting a build, deploying your application to Kubernetes.
+These goals consist primarily of:

+- something to identify the goal by, i.e. a unique name
+- a block of code to be executed when the task needs to be run
+- metadata to describe the goal and when it is applicable.

 The most important SDM functionality relates to what happens on a push to a repository.
 An SDM allows you to process a push in any way you choose, but typically you want it to initiate a delivery flow.

-An SDM allows you to set **goals** on push.
-Goals are used for the actions that make up a delivery flow, such as build and deployment.
-They can also be observational in nature; for example, listening to a build and exporting data about its result and duration to a third party system.
+In short, an SDM allows you to set **goals** on as a response to an event, for example a push.

+Goals can be completed by an SDM or elsewhere; for example, the SDM can recognize that a goal is complete when a build finishes in an external system.

 The goals set on a push don't need to be the same every time.
 Unlike the static pipelines you may be used to, with Atomist the delivery flow is not necessarily the same for every change.
+In essense, Atomist allows you to create a pipeline per push.

 Goals aren't configured per repository.
 They are chosen dynamically, in response to any push in any repository, based on the code and the context.
 What kind of project is it?
 What branch was pushed?
 Is there a pull request?
 Which files changed?
+Brand-new repositories require no configuration.

 Goals are not necessarily sequential--by default they execute in parallel--but certain goals, such as deployment, have preconditions